hop-protocol/contracts/README.md

 ## Token Path

 On Hop, tokens are always converted along the following path.
 To convert DAI to Arbitrum DAI, DAI (on layer-1) is first converted to hDAI (on layer-2) using the layer-1 Hop Bridge.
-Then the hDAI is swapped for Arbitrum DAI through the Uniswap market.
+Then the hDAI is swapped for Arbitrum DAI through the AMM market.
 This can be done in one transaction by calling `sendToL2AndAttemptSwap`.

 ```
       Layer 1          |      Layer 2
                        |
-Canonical L1 Token <---|---> hToken <--(Uniswap)--> Canonical L2 Token
+Canonical L1 Token <---|---> hToken <--(AMM)--> Canonical L2 Token
                        |
 ```